bifbof/eth-informal-methods/3 - Parallel Queue/README.md

   Also note that your invariant double counts the element to be popped between [HR.18] and [HR.20].

-Further does my non-interference proof not work because the exclusivity thing is not really given if you free the lock.
-I think the program is correct but then the exclusivity is gone and interference would be possible.
+Further does my non-interference proof not work because there is one step after the lock that isn't protected by the invariant.
 This probably relates to question 15